hayeah/xmd/README.md

 + Minimal syntax that resembles markdown (not xml).
 + Well-defined escape and quoting mechanism.
 + Easy to attach metadata to content.
++ Pure syntax.
+Plug in your own semantics and renderer.

 ## Tag

 We want to be able to express arbitrary XML tags.
-The character `#` actually opens a tag.
+The character `#` opens a tag.

 ```
 #foo
 ```

-gets translated to:
+is translated to:

 ```
 <foo/>
 ```

-A single line of content can follow the tag opening.
+A single line of content can follow the tag opening,

 ```
 #foo a line of content
 ```

-gets translated to:
+is translated to:

 ```
 <foo>a line of content</foo>